 Harry: Not only that, but a cheesy vampire.

-- Played straight with his friend Michael, Knight of the Cross, at the same party.
+- Played straight with his friend Michael, Knight of the Cross, who went dressed as a Knight Templar to the same party.
 The vampires thought it was a costume until one made the mistake of touching him and got burned.

 - In Bruce Coville's The Monster's Ring, the main character twists the ring twice ("Twist it once, you're horned and haired;/Twist it twice, and fangs are bared...") shortly before the school Halloween party and let everyone assume the result was an incredibly good costume.

 - In The Moon Maze Game, teenage Prince Ali of Kikaya participates in the titular LARP in the role of ... a young prince of Kikaya.